Neo-Assyrian Empire: Collapse and fall of the empire

-After Ashurbanipal's death in 631 BC, the throne was inherited by his son Ashur-etil-ilani.
+After Ashurbanipal's death in 631 BCE, the throne was inherited by his son, Aššur-etil-ilāni.
 Though some historians have forwarded the idea that Ashur-etil-ilani was a minor upon his accession, this is unlikely given that he is attested to have had children during his brief reign.
-Despite being his father's legitimate successor, he appears to have been installed against considerable opposition with the aid of the chief eunuch Sin-shumu-lishir.
-Assyrian official Nabu-rihtu-usur appears to have attempted to usurp the throne, but his conspiracy was swiftly crushed by Sin-shumu-lishir.
+Despite being his father's legitimate successor, he appears to have been installed against considerable opposition with the aid of the chief eunuch, Sîn-šumu-līšir.
+Assyrian official Nabû-riḫtu-uṣūr appears to have attempted to usurp the throne, but Sîn-šumu-līšir swiftly crushed his revolt.
 Since excavated ruins at Nineveh from around the time of Ashurbanipal's death show evidence of fire damage, the plot might have resulted in violence and unrest within the capital.

-Ashur-etil-ilani appears to have been a relatively idle ruler; no records of any military campaigns are known, and his palace at Nimrud was much smaller than that of previous kings.
-It is possible that the government was more or less run by Sin-shumu-lishir throughout his reign.
-After a reign of four years, Ashur-etil-ilani died in unclear circumstances in 627 BC and was succeeded by his brother Sinsharishkun.
+Aššur-etil-ilāni appears to have been a relatively idle ruler; no records of any military campaigns are known, and his palace at Nimrud was much smaller than that of previous kings.
+It is possible that the government was more or less run by Sîn-šumu-līšir throughout his reign.
+After a reign of four years, Aššur-etil-ilāni died in unclear circumstances in 627 BCE and was succeeded by his brother, Sîn-šar-iškun.